MINJUNKWAK/minjunkwak.github.io/_posts/2017-10-05-google-kickstart-roundf.md

 Since I only missed Problem C and large case in Problem A, I placed 102th out of 488th.
 And placed 3rd in Republic of Korea.
 I could have done better with the third problem, I was so close to making a perfect score this time.
 Well, at least I'm getting better.

+※ It seems like there is something wrong with the score board.
+If my pealty is right, I should be placed somewhere around 120th.
+I'll update the post as soon as the scoreboard is back.